Jimmy Bartel: Personal life

 Bartel has publicly discussed the domestic violence perpetrated by his father during his early life.
 Bartel's father kept intermittent contact with Jimmy and his sisters throughout their childhood, but Jimmy severed ties with him after his 21st birthday following a violent incident involving his father, sister, and newborn nephew.
 Bartel accused his father of being an aggressive and heavy drinker, and was forced to take a stand, severing all contact with his father until his death in 2010.
 In the aftermath of Bartel's victory in the 2007 Brownlow Medal count, the family's issues were spotlighted throughout the media, after an interview with Terry Bartel by the Herald Sun revealed his plea for reconciliation with his children.

 Off the field, Bartel holds a part-time job within the Geelong Football Club's social welfare department.
 He studied Social Work at Deakin University, and is now completing a degree in business and law through Open University.

 Growing up, Bartel was a supporter of the Richmond Football Club.

-Bartel's cousin Josh is a professional Canadian Football League punter for the Saskatchewan Roughriders.
+Bartel's cousin Josh is a former professional Canadian Football League punter for the Saskatchewan Roughriders and Hamilton Tiger-Cats.
 Josh previously had a semi-professional career with the Wodonga Bulldogs.

+In 2020, he was named in the St Joseph's College team of champions, recognising the best VFL/AFL players to have attended the school.

-Bartel began dating Nadia Coppolino in 2008, and married her on the Bellarine Peninsula in 2014.
+Bartel began dating Nadia Coppolino in 2008, and he married her on the Bellarine Peninsula in 2014.
 Nadia runs an online clothing store called The Connection with her sister and is also the creative director of her own brand, Henne.
 The couple welcomed their first child on 27 November 2015.
 They welcomed their second son on 17 October 2018.
 The couple announced their separation in August 2019 after it was revealed that Jimmy was in a long-term relationship with another woman, Lauren Mand.
 Their divorce was finalised in August 2021.
 He has been in a relationship with Amelia Shepperd since July 2021.
-On October 1st 2022, Bartel announced on his instagram that he and Amelia are expecting a baby girl.
+On October 1, 2022, Bartel announced on his Instagram that he and Amelia are expecting a baby girl.

+In November 2023, it was reported that Bartel had successfully chased down and subdued an escaping thief who had robbed a liquor store; Bartel returned the stolen merchandise to the shopkeeper.

 Domestic violence campaign

 Bartel grew up being raised by a single parent (his mother) and his two sisters while his father was distant.
 Bartel's father was also a heavy drinker and physically abused Bartel's mother.
 In 2016, Bartel grew out his facial hair for a full AFL season in order to raise money for domestic violence.
-He continued to raise money to support related causes when he shaved the beard in October of 2016.
+He continued to raise money to support related causes when he shaved the beard in October 2016.